9 Ways Saatva Supports the Environment

 2. We cover our mattresses in organic cotton

 Organic cotton contains fewer chemicals than conventionally grown cotton.
 Because organic cotton is grown without chemical insecticides or synthetic fertilizers, it’s hypoallergenic, much less likely to cause skin irritation, and it won’t damage soil or water.
 All of our mattresses are covered in breathable, certified organic cotton treated with Guardin®, a botanical antimicrobial agent that curbs bacteria growth to prolong the life of the fabric.
-Saatva Dreams sheets and pillowcases are made with organic cotton certified by the Global Organic Textile Standard (GOTS).
+Saatva sheets and pillowcases are made with organic cotton certified by the Global Organic Textile Standard (GOTS).

 3. We make our innerspring coils out of recycled steel